Pest Management Fact Sheet #5031

 The onion maggot (Delia antiqua) is one of the most destructive insect pest of onions and related plants.
 Injured seedlings wilt and die.
-Larger bulbs may survive some injury but are often poor keepers.
-Once onion maggots infest an area, they seem to be a problem every year.
+Larger bulbs may survive some injury, but are often poor keepers.
+Once onion maggots infest an area, they tend to be a problem every year.
 White onion varieties are more susceptible to attack than other varieties.

-Onion flies and maggots are very similar to the seed corn maggot.
-The grayish brown adult is less than a 1/3″ and lacks the cabbage maggot’s three dark stripes.
+Onion flies and maggots are very similar to the seedcorn maggot, Delia platura.
+The grayish brown adult is less than a 1/3″ and lacks the cabbage maggot’s three dark thoracic stripes.
 These flies will generally stay hidden.
 When mature, the whitish maggots are about 1/4″ long.

 The onion maggot overwinters in the pupal stage under debris in or near the soil surface.
 In about the third week of May, when onions are up or planted, the flies emerge to lay their eggs near the onion plants.
 In less than a week, the eggs hatch.

-The maggots feed for two to three weeks.
+The maggots feed for two to three weeks and then pupate.
 In about two weeks, the second-generation adults emerge from the pupal stage.
 Cool, wet weather favors development of three generations per year.
-A complete cycle takes 45 to 65 days.
+A complete life cycle takes 45 to 65 days.

-The onion maggot has many natural enemies such as ground beetles, birds, parasitic wasps, nematodes and a parasitic fungus that is most effective in cool, wet weather.
-There seem to be no resistant varieties at this time except for a Japanese bunching onion that, at times, shows resistance, or at least tolerance.
+The onion maggot has many natural enemies such as ground beetles, birds, parasitic wasps, nematodes and a fungus that is most effective in cool, wet weather.
+There seems to be no resistant varieties at this time except for a Japanese bunching onion that, at times, shows resistance or at least tolerance.

 Controlling the spring infestation is most important because small or new plants are most easily damaged.
-Killing flies or maggots in the spring helps lower populations in the fall.
+Killing flies or maggots in the spring helps to lower their populations in the fall.

 When Using Pesticides